frasom/goDRACOON/README.md

 ____
 _Disclaimer: This is an unofficial project and is not supported by DRACOON.
 Use is at your own risk and without any guarantee_
-Only the public API Call commands are used.
+Only the public API commands are used, therefore no authentication is required and is also not used in the examples.